TheRunawaysGIRLS/capstone/README.md

 # Mazuma Maker

-_Good financial planning made simple come_
+_Good financial planning made simple_

 Looking to find a simple way to track your finances?
 Mazuma Maker is the perfect solution for you!

+Check out complete desktop web application here https://mazuma-maker.herokuapp.com/

 ## Setup